The Kraków−Częstochowa Upland

 When Silesia fell to Bohemia in the 14th century, King Kazimierz III Wielki fortified the frontier by building a chain of castles from Kraków to Częstochowa.
 This 100km stretch comprises the Kraków−Częstochowa Upland.

 The plan worked and the Bohemians were never able to penetrate the wall.
 Centuries later, in 1655, however, the Swedes invaded and destroyed many castles.
 More turbulence in the 18th century completed the process, leaving impressive ruins for the 21st-century traveller.

-An excellent way to explore the upland is by hiking the Trail of the Eagles’ Nest (Szlak Orlich Gniazd), which winds 164km from Kraków to Częstochowa.
-Tourist offices in Kraków and Częstochowa can provide more information.
+An excellent way to explore the Upland is by hiking the Trail of the Eagles’ Nest (Szlak Orlich Gniazd), which winds 164km from Kraków to Częstochowa.
+Tourist offices in Kraków and Częstochowa can provide information.